 The steep climb up Nishi-dake, the rocky sections fitted with chains

 From here, the trail made an huge dip and then rose again, passing numerous steep rocky sections, fitted with chains for safety.
-Since it was long hike, I tried to keep a good pace and was lucky that few people on the same route that day.
-A little before 2h30, I reached the top of Higashi-dake (東岳 1660m), only slightly higher than the previous peak, but quite demanding in effort.
+Since it was a long hike, I tried to keep a good pace and was lucky that there were few people on the same route that day.
+A little before 2h30, I reached the top of Higashi-dake (東岳 1660m), only slightly higher than the previous peak, but demanding quite an effort.

 Northwest, Yatsugatake and Asamayama visible in the distance